Automagillly/CSR-automagically/README.md

 CommonName.cnf this file is used for ssl configuration and has been adjusted to fit SNA ssl/tsl certs requirement.
 As a side note this tool can be used to generate CSRs for virtually any technology that employs the use of ssl/tsl certificates.
 This file must be placed under the same directory as the two python scripts: CSR_ONE_SHOT_GUI.py and Function_test.py.

+ !!!!!
+CountryName	StateName	LocalityName are TWO /2 characters long fields by SSL requirements, forr Italy use IT, for France use FR     !!!!!!!

 How to proceed: